mmattharvey/capstone_image_classification/README.md

 Files in this repo:

-project_report.html: Report write-up summarising findings
+project_report.ipynb: project write-up summarising objectives, approaches, results and conclusions

 Sample files:
 - sample_dog_pics: of the original 30,000+ images scraped, sample images shown here, both in original and 'cleaned' format